Click on a button to jump to our webinars, courses, books or blog posts about children aged 5-11 yrs

 In this course, Dr Naomi Fisher will explain the developmental changes going on between the ages of 6 and 13.
 She'll explain how anxiety works, how children can get stuck, and what parents can do to help.
 This course is suitable for all children who experience anxiety, whether they have a diagnosis or not.

 Some children and young people seem to withdraw from life.
 Their anxiety becomes so severe that anything which might have helped seemed to make things worse.
 They may find it hard to come out of the bedrooms or to leave the house.
 Parents are left not knowing what to do next.
-In this mini-course, Naomi will help you to think about severe anxiety through the lens of the nervous system.
-She’ll give you some practical ideas to help your child even if they don’t want to talk about how they are feeling.
+Naomi will help you to think about severe anxiety through the lens of the nervous system and give you some practical ideas to help your child.

 In this mini course Naomi will talk about school trauma, how it occurs, what makes it worse and how parents can help.
 You'll leave with a new understanding of what has gone on for your child, why they are still affected by the past, and some ideas of what to do.
 This course will combine psychological theory with practical strategies and ideas.